Instant takes: Nebraska 56, Northwestern 7

 Yant's 64-yard rush and Toure's 70-yard catch gave Nebraska eight plays of over 50 yards this season, the Huskers most since 2014.

-In the remaining of the first half, Martinez had a 25-yard rushing touchdown.
-He delivered a 28-yard strike to Omar Manning to begin to second quarter.
+In the remaining of the first half, Martinez had a 25-yard rushing touchdown and delivered a 28-yard strike to Omar Manning to begin the second quarter.

 Wide receiver Levi Falck had an 18-yard reception and running back Rahmir Johnson had a 23-yard rush on the same drive.
-Johnson had a nine-yard touchdown to finish the drive 35-7.
+Johnson punched in a nine-yard touchdown to finish the drive 35-7.

 While the play call didn’t pan out, Frost continued to be aggressive and went for it on 4th-and-5 but the pass fell incomplete to wide receiver Brody Belt.